 Paraguay and Bolivia: Leguna Negra virus

 Hantaviruses occur throughout the world in wild rodents, which shed the virus throughout life in saliva, urine, and feces.
 Transmission occurs between rodents.
 Transmission to humans is through inhalation of aerosols of rodent excreta or, rarely through rodent bites.
-Recent evidence suggests human-to-human transmission can occur with Andes virus.
+Human-to-human transmission can occur with Andes virus.
 Naturally and laboratory-acquired infections are becoming more common.

 Laboratory diagnosis of hantavirus infection is established by serologic tests and reverse transcriptase–polymerase chain reaction (RT-PCR).
 Serologic tests include enzyme-linked immunosorbent assay (ELISA) and Western and strip immunoblot assays.
 Serologic diagnosis in North America must be able to differentiate between Seoul and Sin Nombre virus infections due to potential cross-reactivity.
 Growth of the virus is technically difficult and requires a biosafety level 3 laboratory.